Gabriel Barès: Club career

-Barès made his professional debut with Lausanne-Sport in a 2–1 Swiss Super League win over Servette on 9 September 2020.
+Barès made his professional debut with Lausanne-Sport in a 2–1 Swiss Super League win over Servette on 20 September 2020.

 On 25 January 2022, Barès joined Montpellier in France.
 On 27 July 2022, he returned to Switzerland and joined Thun on loan.

+On 3 February 2025, Barès moved to Spain and joined Segunda División side Burgos on an 18-month contract.